 Sport massage therapy is yet another common modality taught in massage schools.
 Along with Swedish massage, sports massage is not only great rehabilitative bodywork for humans, but is frequently used to treat both horses and dogs.
 Facilitating a system of motions that include stretching, compressing and gliding, sports massage acts as a natural detox method that helps to release toxins from the body, enhances circulation and helps to improve overall physical condition.

-Stay tuned for Massage Therapy Overview – Part III of this series of articles.
+Stay tuned for Massage Therapy and Stress: An Overview – Part III of this series of articles.